intino/subject-store/README.md

 ## Quick Example

 This snippet shows how to create a single subject and assign indexing attributes.
+The `index()` method is used to assign  static attributes intended for querying and identification, such as names, categories, or locations.

 ```java
 try (SubjectStore store = new SubjectStore("jdbc:sqlite:buildings.iss")) {